 Quick verdict

-Choose Consensus if you need researchers, students, science writers, evidence-based professionals.
-Choose Grammarly if you prioritize anyone who writes professionally.
+Choose Consensus if your daily work is mostly Researchers, students, science writers, evidence-based professionals.
+Choose Grammarly if your daily work is mostly real-time grammar, tone, and clarity suggestions everywhere you type.
 Grammarly scores higher in user reviews (4.6 vs 4.4).
 Both offer free tiers — try each before committing.

 Consensus